CodersSquad/hello-c-world/start-up/02-memory-mgmt.md

 ---

 # Resources and Credits
-This material is genereated thanks to some extracts from following resources:
+This material is generated thanks to some extracts from following resources:

 - The C Programming Language - _Brian_ _W._ _Kernighan_
 - [Memory Management](http://staff.um.edu.mt/csta1/courses/lectures/csa2060/c8a.html) - _University_ _of_ _Malta_